JimMcL/measuring-mimicry/GeometricMorphometrics/README.md

----
-title: "Geometric morphometrics to estimate mimetic accuracy"
+# Geometric morphometrics to estimate mimetic accuracy
-output: html_document
----

 This directory contains scripts and data to calculate the similarity of body shapes between a selection of ant mimics and an "average" ant